Molecules of carbon dioxide, water and salt

 The foundations of future success.

-The primary years at The Troutbeck School lay the groundwork for sustained academic strength and sound character.
-Within our small, carefully supervised environment in Troutbeck, Zimbabwe, we develop the knowledge, habits of concentration, independence and responsibility that prepare children for the increasing academic demands of senior school and, in due course, the Cambridge Assessment International Education programme followed in our secondary department.
+The primary years at The Troutbeck School build strong academic foundations and sound character.
+In our small, carefully supervised environment in Troutbeck, Zimbabwe, children develop concentration, independence and responsibility — the habits that prepare them for senior school and, in time, Cambridge IGCSE.

-Our Montessori approach combines structured academic progress with careful personal formation, so that pupils grow steadily in confidence as well as ability.
+Our Montessori approach combines structured academic progress with careful personal formation, so pupils grow steadily in confidence as well as ability.
+This preparation equips them to meet the demands of senior school with confidence and resilience.

 Drawing the human heart